Ogerta Manastirliu

-Ogerta Manastirliu (born 31 December 1978) is an Albanian Socialist Party politician and the Member of Parliament (MP) for Tirana.
+Ogerta Manastirliu (born December 31, 1978) is an Albanian politician who served as the Minister of Education and Sport of Albania from 11 September 2023 until 19 September 2025.
+She has also been a Member of Parliament (MP) for Tirana.
 On 13 March 2017, she was appointed as Minister of Health.
-She held the office until 21 May 2017, due to the general election.
+She held the office until September 2023, due to the general election.

 Manastirliu was first elected as a member of parliament in the 2017 general election in the constituency of Tirana.

 On 10 September 2017 she was reappointed to hold the portfolio of Ministry of Health and Social Protection in the Rama II Government.

 Early life and career

 Ogerta Manastirliu was born in Tirana on December 31, 1978.

 Manastirliu holds the title "Doctor of Science" in "Analytical Chemistry and Environment".
 Earlier she studied at the University of Tirana, at the Faculty of Natural Sciences, the General Chemistry branch, where she graduated and received the title "Master in Science" in the same branch.
 Since 2009 she has been engaged as an examiner at the Faculty of Natural Sciences.

 In 2004 she started her professional career in the Municipality of Tirana, initially in the Project Coordination Directorate.
 From 2005 to 2011, she headed the Housing and Social Services Directorate.
 In this assignment, Manasterliu was one of the main contributors to the design and implementation of the "Local Housing Strategy".

 From 2011 to 2013, she was engaged as an expert in managing and coordinating social and human resources policies for national and international organizations, such as UNFPA and Friedrich Ebert Stiftung.

 She has a long activation in the ranks of the Socialist Party and is a member of the Parliament of Albania.
 In the parliamentary elections of 2017, she was first elected as deputy of the Albanian Parliament.

 Manastirliu is fluent in English and Italian.